dan-koller/Java-JSON-Database/README.md

 - `client.jar`
 - `server.jar`

-1. Start the server by double-clicking the `server.jar` file or running it from the
+1. Start the server by double-clicking* the `server.jar` file or running it from the commandline:
-   commandline:

 ```shell
 java -jar /path/to/your/jar/server.jar
 ```

 2. Start the `client.jar` from the commandline and pass the requested arguments.
 For example:

 ```shell
 java -jar /path/to/your/jar/client.jar set -k "some key" -v "some value"
 ```

+_*) It is **highly** recommended starting the server from the commandline for the first time.
+You will be prompted to specify the path to your local database file.
+Please enter the absolute file path (e.g. `/path/to/your/db.json`) then restart your server._

+_If you want to specify a new path, just remove the path in the `app.config` located in the source directory of your app file._

 ### CLI arguments